 What is YouTube Content ID?

-YouTube Content ID is a service by request to Amuse Pro/Boost users, helping you identify whenever your music is used in a video on YouTube.
-The tool can also be used to monetize videos which have used your music without your permission.
+YouTube Content ID is a service available to Amuse Pro/Boost users that helps you identify when your music is used in a video on YouTube.
+It also allows you to monetize videos that have used your music without permission.

 Only original music is eligible for YouTube Content ID, meaning samples or any other elements that are deemed a copyright infringement on YouTube’s policy, are denied YouTube Content ID.

 Keep in mind that when YouTube Content ID is added, YouTube Music is automatically included as well.
 This is a requirement from YouTube's side.

 This is an Amuse Pro/Boost feature, meaning it's only available if you have an upgraded Pro or Boost subscription.
 For Pro users, it's available for no extra charge.
 For Boost users, there's a 15% fee for Content ID ad revenue.

 Start users don't have access to YouTube Content ID.
 If YouTube Content ID is important for you, we recommend that you get a Pro/Boost subscription.